Nedgeva/swagger-codegen-ts-ui/README.md

 ## How to build
 Originally swagger-codegen-ts targets NodeJS runtime so it's wasn't planned to run in browser.
 Therefore shimming of some Node built-ins is required to properly work on client side.
 At the core of it's dependencies swagger-codegen-ts-ui uses [BrowserFS](https://github.com/rektide/browserfs) which handles requests to Node API like fs, path, process etc, and provides layer to work with it's own virtual FS.
 Other shims are covered by [Parcel](https://github.com/parcel-bundler/parcel) - the build tool.

 Besides shimming, some dependencies requires patching to be able successfuly operate in the browser environment.
 You can refer to `patches` folder in project dir (*).
-Patches should be applied automatically by wll-known workaround tool [patch-package](https://github.com/ds300/patch-package) once packages installed, no extra work required.
+Patches should be applied automatically by well-known workaround tool [patch-package](https://github.com/ds300/patch-package) once packages installed, no extra work required.

 So building as easy as:
 1. cloning this repo